Algorithm LogbookAlgorithm Logbook

 Given an array of integers, find the second largest element.
 For example, given [10, 5, 20, 8], the output is 10.
 If all elements are the same (e.g., [10, 10, 10]) or the array has fewer than 2 elements, return -1 or None.

-Finding the second largest requires tracking two values simultaneously: the largest and the second largest.
+Finding the second largest requires tracking two values simultaneously: largest and second_largest.
 As you traverse, each element either becomes the new largest (pushing the old largest down to second), becomes the new second largest, or is irrelevant.
-This single-pass approach avoids sorting the entire array.
+This single-pass O(N)O(N) approach avoids the O(Nlog⁔N)O(N \log N) cost of sorting.

 1. If the array has fewer than 2 elements, return None.